aperezhortal/PythonWorkshopsOnDataScience/README.rst

 Workshop series on Atmospheric Data Science
 ===========================================

+This repository contains the Jupyter notebooks used in a (very short) series of Workshops organized by the students in the Atmospheric and Oceanic Sciences department at McGill University.
+It worth mentioning that this repository does not contain a full course on Atmospheric Data Science.

-The Workshop series in Atmospheric Data Science is a collection of 2 hours workshops aimed (but not limited to) atmospheric sciences students interested in learning how to analyze big data sets using Python, an open source programing language.
+The workshop series were aimed (but not limited to) atmospheric sciences students interested in learning how to analyze big data sets using Python, an open source programing language.

-Whether you have experience in programming or are looking to get started in python, this workshop series will quickly introduce you to python and the most relevant data analysis skills.
-The workshops will be interactive, where the participants can put in practice what is being shown in the lecture using interactive Python notebooks.
-The workshops will typically include hands-on exercises to apply the new concepts to atmospheric science problems.

-In addition to the hand-on exercises after each lecture,  more challenging and long-term projects will be available for the participants where they can combine the skills learned and get experience in working in teams in a collaboratory projects.

-The only requisites are a laptop with python and Jupyter installed (through Anaconda distribution recommended).
-One alternative to Jupyter notebook is Google Colab, a Jupyter-like notebook that runs on the cloud (only a web browser and a google account is needed).

-This are some of the topics that will be covered in this series:
+Since each workshop had a short duration (2 to 3 hours), only an introduction to each of the following topics was
+presented:

 * Getting comfortable with python
 * Numpy and Pandas
 * Storytelling through visualization
-* Working with big datasets: get, clean, manipulate, and store the data.
-* Advanced python programming: object oriented programming, exception handling,  modules, packages creation.
-* Collaborating on Projects with Git
-* SQL databases
-* No-SQL databases (Mongo DB)
-* Machine learning
-* Web scraping (extracting data from websites, e.g. twitter)
+* Introduction to Pandas
+* Introduction to Xarray
+* Example of a simple data science project
+* Parameterize convection using neural networks (partially completed)

 IMPORTANT